Sapam Kunjakeswor Singh: 2007

 Upon becoming the MLA as an independent candidate, the political force of Sapam Keba was not the strongest as the Government led by O. Ibobi Singh of the INC was in a comfortable majority with its allies.
 Since in the Centre, there was also the Congress-led UPA Government, the levers of power and patronage were in the hands of Congress politicians whether elected or otherwise.
 Projects proposed by Sapam Keba were put in the back burner and there was little to no support whatsoever from the ruling dispensation.
 On top of all that, the state machineries were in a constant hostile mode with Sapam Keba.

-Despite of all this, Sapam Keba performed admirably and the period of 2007-2012 saw a steady progress in the development of Patsoi Assembly Constituency.
+Despite this, Sapam Keba performed admirably and the period of 2007-2012 saw a steady progress in the development of Patsoi Assembly Constituency.

 2012

 The context of this 2012 election is based on the above facts among other factors.
 The other factors include, the strong wave of Congress in the state and Sapam Keba for this 2012 election was contesting against the Congress on AITC ticket.
 The number of votes Sapam Keba got in 2007 is almost the same as he got in 2012 implying that the people who voted for him in 2007 still trusted him in 2012 also.
 Another factor includes the anti-Sapam Keba votes combining and this posed a significant threat to Sapam Keba.
 The anti-Sapam Keba votes include the Communist votes as well as the votes from the Former Speaker L. Chandramani Singh who got more than 7000 votes in 2007 but was reduced to 2515 votes in the 2012 election.
 All these factors led to the defeat of Sapam Keba.

 After the defeat in the 2012 Election, Sapam Keba began looking for alternate political options since the AITC did not perform as well as people hoped for.
 In this period, BJP began their rise in the narrative of the country.
 In December, 2013 Sapam Keba joined BJP in the presence of Tapir Gao, Former MP from Arunachal Pradesh and in-charge of BJP Manipur and under the state BJP Presidentship of Th.
 Chaoba Singh, Former Union Minister.
-The joining of Sapam Keba to the BJP was well before Narendra Modi became the Prime Ministerial candidate and at a time when not many in Manipur were enthusiastic about joining the BJP.
+The joining of Sapam Keba to the BJP was before Narendra Modi became the official Prime Ministerial candidate of the BJP and at a time when not many in Manipur were enthusiastic about joining the BJP.

+After joining the BJP, Sapam Keba was appointed one of the executive members of BJP Manipur Pradesh and later on was inducted as one of the core-committee members.